 Getting a divorce is complicated.
 You may have agonized over the decision to divorce.
 Additionally, talking to your soon-to-be former spouse may be heated, emotionally draining or both.
 When you have children, it can become more complicated because you are responsible not only for your emotions, but you must also help your children process theirs.
+So what do you tell kids about divorce?

 Parents feel uncertain talking to kids